 We support your well-being by focusing on your whole being

-- When you are healthy, our physicians, nutritionists, health coaches, exercise specialists, educators and other providers will help you find ways to build your resiliency, sleep better, reach your ideal weight or accomplish any health goal you put forward to do more of what you love.
+- When you are healthy, our providers can help find ways to strengthen your immunity, improve your sleep and digestion, help you reach your ideal weight, or move toward any health and fitness goal you have.

 Our history and name

 Created in 2003, we have become the largest embedded integrative health care provider in the country.
 Originally founded by the George Family and the Ted and Roberta Mann Foundations as the Institute for Health and Healing, we changed our name to the Penny George Institute for Health and Healing in 2008 to honor integrative health philanthropist Penny George.

 Penny George is an international leader and advocate of integrative medicine.
 Her passion stems from her own recovery from breast cancer, which utilized integrative medicine as a foundation for her recovery, and led her to see the need for a more holistic approach in Western medicine.
 She believes that integrative care has the potential to fundamentally change the face of today’s health care system.
 This institute is a philosophical and clinical manifestation of that promise.